Skip to Main Content

 Dietetic Internship Central Application Service (DICAS):

 • Create your account on the online application portal DICAS: https://dicas.liaisoncas.com.
 You’ll use the DICAS portal to complete your application; upload your resume and personal statement; enter the names and email addresses of your recommendation letter writers; enter colleges attended, courses taken, and grades; and request required documents.
-There is no limit to the number of programs you can apply to.
+There is no limit to the number of programs you can apply to, but there are fees associated with each application.

 Experiences and Resume: